yearlongmason/AdventOfCode/README.md

 For more information about Advent of Code, explore the official website: [Advent of Code](https://adventofcode.com/)

 # Structure
-Each year has it's own folder of solutions.
+Each year has its own folder of solutions.
 Each day's solution is contained in its own folder.
 The folder for each day typically includes:
 - The puzzle input provided by Advent of Code for that day (txt file).
 - My solution to the day's puzzle, usually implemented in a Jupyter Notebook (ipynb file).

 # How to View Solutions
 1. Navigate to the folder for the specific puzzle you're looking to view.
 2. Open the file called Day{dayNumber}Code.ipynb.
-That's it!
-All cells should already have been run and should automatically show output
+3. That's it!
+All cells should already have been run and should automatically show output!